k78ma/quartz/content/3B/FINA 2203/Cash Flow.md

 ## Impact of Depreciation on Cash Flow
 - Acquisition of assets as [[Capital Expenditure vs. Operating Expenses|capital expenditures]] do not affect earnings (net income) directly.
 Instead, the depreciation of $1 million would appear as an operating expense on the income statement.
 - Depreciation is an operating expense, so the firm’s operating income, EBIT, and pretax income would be affected.

-- What is the effect of the additional depreciation on cash flows?
-- Recall that depreciation is not an actual cash outflow, even though it is treated as an expense, i.e., cash flow of the firm will not decrease because of additional depreciation.
-- So the only effect on cash flow is through the reduction in taxes.
+What is the effect of the additional depreciation on cash flows?
+Depreciation is not an actual cash outflow, even though it is treated as an expense, i.e., cash flow of the firm will not decrease because of additional depreciation.
+So, the only effect on cash flow is through the reduction in taxes.
 $$
 \text{Cash flow}= \text{NI} + \text{Non-cash expense (i.e. depreciation)}
 $$
+Basically, depreciation reduces net income on the income statement because it’s treated as an expense